Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 ### 1. Where to put your configuration file?

 1. When using Kong, you can specify a configuration from any command with the `-c` argument.
 See the [CLI reference][cli-reference] for more informations.
-2. If no configuration file was manually given to Kong, it will always look for a configuration file located at `/etc/kong/kong.yml`.
+2. If no configuration file was manually given to Kong, it will always look for a configuration located at `/etc/kong/kong.yml`.
-3. If no configuration file is present there, Kong will load a default configuration from its Luarocks install path.
+3. If no file is present there, Kong will load a default configuration from its Luarocks install path.

 ### 2. Properties reference

-This reference describes every property defined in `kong.yml` and their default values.
+This reference describes every property defined in a typical configuration file and their default values.
+They are all **required**.

 #### `plugins_available`